Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 The development environment consists of the following components:

 * A Docker container with a MariaDB instance and clean database dump.
-* Perl CGI scripts to connect to the database
+* Perl CGI API to connect to the database
 * Node HTTP server + Webpack build process

 ## Server Side